JMCov/about-me/README.md

 Driver for Brandon Perard's Lab 4
-Navigator for Diontre Sanders Lab 4
+Navigator for Brandon Perard's Lab 4